lanceleau02/Introduction-to-Big-O-Notation/README.md

 ### 5. $O(2^n)$ - Exponential Time

-**$O(2^n)$ complexity** (exponential time complexity) describes an algorithm where the execution time doubles with each additional unit increase in the input size $n$.
+$O(2^n)$ (exponential time) complexity describes an algorithm where the execution time doubles with each additional unit increase in the input size $n$.
 This results in extremely fast growth in the number of operations, making $O(2^n)$ algorithms impractical for large input sizes.
 Such algorithms are typically seen in problems where all possible combinations or solutions must be explored.

 **Characteristics:**
   - **Exponential Growth:**